cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 **Hash Table**

-A [hash table](https://en.wikipedia.org/wiki/Hash_table) can also be called a hash map, an object or a dictionary.
+A [hash table](https://en.wikipedia.org/wiki/Hash_table) can also be called a hash map, an object, or a dictionary.
 It is a data structure that can map keys to values.
 Think of a box again, it contains many smaller boxes, but this time the smaller boxes have some stuff written on them instead of the numbers.
 You can think of a phone book too, it has phone numbers inside but each phone number is linked to a name.
 So this way, if you want to call somebody but don't know their phone number, you just open the book up and look for the person's name (key), and the phone number (value) attached to it.

 A hash table uses a hash function to map the indexes (keys) to an array of buckets, which consists of all the values.
 Ideally, the has function should assign each key to a unique bucket, but collisions are possible.